Classical Verification of Quantum Computations: Overview

 \section{Overview}

-We now present an overview of this paper, which proceeds as follows.
+We now present an overview of this paper, proceeding as follows.
 Our measurement protocol relies on two cryptographic primitives which give a \BPP\ verifier some leverage over a \BQP\ prover.
 We begin by describing these primitives in Section \ref{sec:overviewprimitives}.
 Using these primitives, we can describe our measurement protocol in Section \ref{sec:overviewmeas}.
 In Sections \ref{sec:overviewexistence} - \ref{sec:overviewreductiontotrivial}, we show how the two cryptographic primitives can be used to guarantee soundness of the measurement protocol, in the sense that all provers must essentially be creating a state and measuring it in the basis chosen by the verifier.
-In Section \ref{sec:overviewmeastoqpip}, we show how to extend our measurement protocol to a verification protocol for all of \BQP.
+In Section \ref{sec:overviewmeastoqpip}, we show how to extend our measurement protocol to a verification protocol for all of \BQP, as described in Section \ref{sec:introlink}.

+There is an important caveat for the overview: in the overview, we build the measurement protocol by relying on idealized cryptographic primitives.
+Since we do not know how to construct these idealized primitives, the rest of the paper instead relies on approximate versions.
+These approximations come with added technical details, and we use idealized primitives in the overview in order to cover all of the ideas of the paper while avoiding these technical details; in other words, the measurement protocol and analysis presented in the overview are the same as those presented in the main body of the paper, up to the technical details which come with the approximate primitives.